This chapter is the continued part of 10| Jokyu-no-ran (承久の乱) 1221. Please read Chapter 10 before reading this section.

 Sword making by Gotoba-Joko

 Gotoba Joko had a superior ability to connoisseur sword and he became the superior swordsmith himself.
 He invited many top-level sword smiths from different sword groups to his court and gave them the title and treated them respectfully.
 Also, he made them as his instructor and assistants.
 Gotoba Jyoko brought in skilled sword smiths every two months alternately from a place like Bizen, Awataguch, and Bicchu.
 Those who were invited were called Gobankaji (御番鍛冶), an honorary title.
-On the sword he created, he did not inscribe his name; instead, he inscribed Chrithantamum with 16 petals which are still used present Emperor as the Emperor’s crest.
-The sword which has this Chrithantamus is called Kiku Gosaku (菊御作).
+On the sword he created, he inscribed the Chrithantamum with 16 petals which are still used present emperor as the emperor’s crest.
+The sword which has the Chrithantamus is called Kiku Gosaku (菊御作).
 Today, in Oki island you can visit Emperor Gotoba museum and there are a few sites that are believed to be the Emperor’s sword making site.
 Some people say the sites are debatable.

 Today, Oki Island is a beautiful resort island.
 It can be reached by ferries from Shimane Prefecture.
 It is about 2 hours by boat, also by an airplane directly from Osaka.